Red John: The reveal and death of Red John

 The next day, as the FBI cleans out the CBI headquarters, Jane receives a phone call from Bertram, who is still on the run with the aid of Oscar, but cuts their conversation short when a police officer at the gas station he is calling from recognizes Bertram.
 Before the officer can arrest him, Oscar shoots the officer dead and escapes with Bertram.
 Jane bides his time until Bertram calls him again, wishing to meet him to gain a sense of closure and believing that their rivalry has ended in an honorable tie.
 Jane gets Bertram to meet him in the chapel at the cemetery where his wife and daughter are buried.
-Taking Lisbon's gun and escaping from the FBI as they attempt to arrest him, Jane meets Bertram at the chapel after being disarmed by Oscar and learns that Bertram is not Red John.
-Bertram reveals that he is not even a high-ranking member of the Blake Association and it is Red John who is one of the high members.
-He does not know who Red John is but was ordered to lure Jane to a meeting so that he can be killed.
-He then orders Oscar to kill Jane.